stfsy/node-cloudfoundry-actuator/README.md

 - are currently logged into the Apps Manager and
 - have sufficient privileges to view sensitive information.

-Use this middleware in conjunction with [Actuator CLI](https://github.com/stfsy/node-cloudfoundry-actuator-cli) to generate a build info file ahead of deployment time.
+Use this middleware in conjunction with [Cloud Foundry Actuator CLI](https://github.com/stfsy/node-cloudfoundry-actuator-cli) to generate a build info file ahead of deployment time.
 This file is optional, but we can't show version infos without it.

-See [Express Cloud Foundry Actuator Middleware Example](https://github.com/stfsy/express-cloudfoundry-actuator-middleware-example) for an example application with full integration of [Actuator CLI](https://github.com/stfsy/node-cloudfoundry-actuator-cli) and [Express Cloud Foundry Actuator Middleware](https://github.com/stfsy/express-cloudfoundry-actuator-middleware).
+See [Express Cloud Foundry Actuator Middleware Example](https://github.com/stfsy/express-cloudfoundry-actuator-middleware-example) for an example application with full integration of [Cloud Foundry Actuator CLI](https://github.com/stfsy/node-cloudfoundry-actuator-cli) and [Express Cloud Foundry Actuator Middleware](https://github.com/stfsy/express-cloudfoundry-actuator-middleware).

 ## Installation